MRPharmS, Pharmacy Manager

 This work is passed on in a collection of several manuscripts attributed to the women physicians of Salerno and it is a treatise that teaches women to conserve and improve their beauty and treat skin diseases through a series of precepts, advices and natural remedies.

-Trotula keeps her interest not only in skin disturbancies but also in ocular and oral affections.
-Bad breath, teeth whitening and affections of the lips are reported.
+Trotula keeps her interest not only in skin ailments but also in ocular and oral conditions.
+Bad breath, teeth whitening and lips conditions are reported.
 Whitening of teeth can be achieved with mechanical devices such as marble.
 A kind of ancient peeling is prescribed (probably for acne after pregnancy) by using the irritant effect of onion.
 Anti-acne effect is due to its content in aliina and mixtures similar to the sulphur.
-Onion also possesses an antiaging effect because contains water (90%), proteins (1.5%), and vitamins, including B1, B2, and C, along with potassium.
+Onion also possesses an anti-aging effect because contains water (90%), proteins (1.5%), and vitamins, including B1, B2, and C, along with potassium.
 Polysaccharides also are present, as are peptides, flavonoids, and essential oil.
 Prostaglandins also have been identified in onion (anti-inflammatory effect).
 The help of Trotula to women is also in other fields: the use of astringent agents and red dyes is recommended to may be thought a woman to be a virgin.

-Fig. 1 Some stages of a Trotula's formula reproduction
+Fig. 1 Some stages of a Trotula's recipe replica

 Paolo Cavallo, Maria Chiara Proto, Cataldo Patruno, Antonio Del Sorbo and Maurizio Bifulco.